Deadline: November 3, 2020

-The Chevening Western Balkans Cyber Security Fellowship is open for applications.
-This is a 10-week fully funded residential programme delivered at Cranfield University at the Defence Academy of the United Kingdom.
-The fellowship is aimed at mid-career professionals with demonstrable leadership potential in the field of cyber security or cyber policy in the Western Balkans.
+Applications are invited for the Chevening Western Balkans Cyber Security Fellowship 2021/2022.
+The Fellowship is aimed at mid-career professionals with demonstrable leadership potential in the field of cyber security or cyber policy in the Western Balkans.
+The fellowship is delivered at Cranfield University, at the Defence Academy of the United Kingdom (Shrivenham Campus).

-This fellowship provides fellows with an understanding of policy and legislative approaches in cyber security and its implications for national security, commercial opportunity, crime prevention, and the right to privacy.
-The fellowship is funded by the UK Foreign and Commonwealth Office.
+This ten-week fellowship provides fellows with an understanding of policy and legislative approaches in cyber security and its implications for national security, commercial opportunity, crime prevention, and the right to privacy.

 The fellowship will focus on: